justinhrobbins/FlashCards_App/README.md

 * [Maven](http://maven.apache.org/) for dependency management and project structure
 * [JUnit](http://www.junit.org/) and [Mockito](http://code.google.com/p/mockito/) are used for unit and integration tests
 * [DbUnit](http://www.dbunit.org/) and an embedded [H2](www.h2database.com/) database is used for integration tests
+* An embedded [Jetty](http://www.eclipse.org/jetty/) servlet container is used for API integration tests
 * Spring RestTemplate is used as the client for web service integration testing.
 * [Eclipse](http://www.eclipse.org/) IDE